John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Using MRO or MKL files with R ver 4.X under Windows OS.md

 <H4> Here is a short recipe to get Intel MKL up and running with R 3.6.2, just by copying across some of the Intel MKL BLAS files from Microsoft R Open to R 3.6.2, this is easier than having to recompile the whole of R against the Intel MKL libs</H4>

-This recipe will work for R ver 4.X, with the following changes.
+This recipe will work for R ver 4.X in Windows 10, with the following changes.

 Skip step 4 in the recipe since the Revo packages no longer work with R ver 4.X.
 If needed, the doParallel package is on CRAN, download it from there.

-getMKLthreads() and setMKLthreads() both now work. get_num_cores() in the R CRAN package, 'RhpcBLASctl', is one way find the number of cores on a computer system.
+RevoUtilsMath::getMKLthreads() and setMKLthreads() both now work. get_num_cores() in the R CRAN package, 'RhpcBLASctl', is one way find the number of cores on a computer system.
 Hence:

-      RevoUtilsMath::setMKLthreads(RhpcBLASctl::get_num_cores() - 1))
+      RevoUtilsMath::setMKLthreads(RhpcBLASctl::get_num_cores() - 1)

-would reserve a core for other work.
+will reserve a core for other work.

+#

 Note that sessionInfo() for a properly installed R-MKL on Linux (CentOS) will show a link to the Intel libraries:

     BLAS/LAPACK: /opt/intel/compilers_and_libraries_2020.1.217/linux/mkl/lib/intel64_lin/libmkl_gf_lp64.so

-Whereas, R-CRAN shows the standard libraries are used:
+Whereas, vanilla R-CRAN shows the standard libraries are used:

     BLAS:   /opt/R/64-bit/R-4.0.1/lib64/R/lib/libRblas.so
     LAPACK: /opt/R/64-bit/R-4.0.1/lib64/R/lib/libRlapack.so